heptarch/heptarch.github.io/projects.md

 experimental guys.
 You don't have to think how to answer questions from the students.
 Nothing!"

+At Bell Labs, Kelly made sure the theorists were in contact with the experimentalists by literally building their offices next to each other.
+People would talk, share problems, and create groups across disciplinary lines.
+Claude Elwood Shannon would ride his unicycle down the hallway to talk to John Tukey.

 On the other end of the spectrum, we have Big Tech, epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet).
 These companies have patents, papers and products aplenty, and a track